Subb: 2000–2002: Stomp Records

-2003–2010: Stomp records years (Part two)
+2003–2010: Stomp Records again

-After a short hiatus in early 2003, the band started working on new songs and kept on doing so for the next two years.
-In April 2006, the band's album The Motions came out.
-Their fourth full-length album was recorded at Piccolo studios in Montreal (The Sainte Catherines, Voivod, Simple Plan, etc.) and produced by Frank Joly.

-Subb also toured extensively in 2006.
-The band took part of the national 2006 GRIND tour in May, with Mad Caddies, Satanic Surfers, The Loved Ones and label-mates The Resistance.
-In the summer, they played several dates in Quebec and Ontario to support the new album and played the Toronto and Montreal stops of the Vans Warped Tour.
+After a brief hiatus in early 2003, Subb worked on new songs for the next two years.
+In April 2006, The Motions was released.
+Their fourth full-length album was recorded at Montreal's Piccolo Studios and produced by Frank Joly.
+Subb also toured extensively that year, participating in the national GRIND tour in May with Mad Caddies, Satanic Surfers, The Loved Ones and labelmates The Resistance.
+During the summer, they played several dates in Quebec and Ontario to support the new album and played the Toronto and Montreal stops of the Vans Warped Tour.

 In 2007, they were invited by the Vulgaires Machins for a series of shows.
-With Akuma also on the bill, the tour was spread throughout February, March and April.
-In April, The Motions was released in Japan, on One Big Family Records, and the band was invited to Japan for a tour.
+With Akuma also on the bill, the tour played throughout February, March and April.
+The Motions was released in Japan on One Big Family Records in April, and the band was invited to tour Japan.
 The album To This Beat was released on May 2, 2009, on Stomp Records.
-They enlisted the help of Jah Cutta to dive even deeper into the roots of ska music with tributes to their home town ("I Heart Montreal"), reggae music and culture ("Shottas & Mount Zion").
+They enlisted Jah Cutta to dive deeper into the roots of ska music with tributes to their hometown ("I Heart Montreal") and reggae music and culture ("Shottas & Mount Zion").

-In December 2009, the band was officially on hiatus.
-They subsequently announced that they were disbanding at the beginning of Spring 2010.
-One last tour was announced, and a record with demos, rarities and dubs was coming up in September 2010.
-The "Zero To Zero Tour '10" took place from September 2010 to November 2010.
-In October 2010, the band took part in Montreal Ska Festival.
-Subb gave their last performance on November 20, in their hometown of Saint-Jean-sur-Richelieu.
+The band went on another hiatus in December 2009, and announced that they were disbanding in early spring 2010.
+One last tour was announced, and a record with demos, rarities, and dubs was expected that September.
+The Zero To Zero Tour '10 played from September to November 2010, and the band participated in the October Montreal Ska Festival.
+Subb gave their last performance on November 20 in their hometown, Saint-Jean-sur-Richelieu.

-Life after Subb : Projects; 2010–present
+Life after Subb (2018)

-In 2018, Jeff Quesnel, along with guitarist Mart Charron, formed Bring the Light after realizing they both shared a strong desire to create melodic hardcore.
-Soon after, they recruited Nick Poissant on drums, Vincent Gauthier on bass, and Frank Chartrand on guitar, completing the band's lineup.
+In 2018, Jeff Quesnel and guitarist Mart Charron formed Bring the Light after realizing that they shared a strong desire to create melodic hardcore.
+They recruited Nick Poissant on drums, Vincent Gauthier on bass and Frank Chartrand on guitar soon afterwards, completing the band's lineup.